 Living with BPD: From Hopeless to Recovery

-My name is Audrey and I spent 20 years living with BPD before getting into remission.
+My name is Sarah and I spent 20 years living with undetected BPD before getting diagnosed and going into remission.
 I created BPD Beautiful because I want to help spread BPD awareness and help others in understanding BPD—a debilitating, life threatening and highly stigmatized condition that causes frequent and intense mood swings, all or nothing thinking, a fear of abandonment, a chronic feeling of emptiness, explosive rage and more.

 The first section of the following post was started in 2020 just about one year after starting DBT.
 Present day takeaways written in 2022 are in the second section to show how three years of regular DBT practice can help someone living with BPD.